New Hampshire State Flag

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the New Hampshire Flag

-Some of the earliest inhabitants of New Hampshire were the Abenaki tribes and the Penacook.
-The first European to reach the area was English explorer Martin Pring in 1603 who was followed shortly after by British explorer Captain John Smith and French explorer Samuel de Champlain.
+Some of the earliest residents of New Hampshire were the Abenaki tribes and the Penacook.
+English explorer, Martin Pring was the first European to discover the area in 1603.
+He was followed shortly after by British explorer Captain John Smith and French explorer Samuel de Champlain who also visited and explored the area.
 Following Martin Pring's arrival, England claimed the area and soon began to colonize it and establish settlements.

 The first settlement, established in 1623, was a fishing outpost close to the city now known as Rye.
 Soon after, a permanent settlement called Hilton's Point was established, which was located in what is now called, Dover.
 In 1679, New Hampshire was elevated to being a province of England, however, it was still governed by the leadership of Massachusetts.
 In 1741, New Hampshire was reclassified as a separate colony.
 Following the French and Indian War in 1763, New Hampshire was one of the first states to revolt against perceived unfair taxation by the British and it was the first of the original 13 English colonies that declared its independence from Great Britain.
 On June 21st, 1788, after the colonies where victorious in the Revolutionary War, New Hampshire became one of the original states in the United States of America.

 We offer free images of the New Hampshire Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.